frangio/hardhat-ignore-warnings/README.md

 # hardhat-ignore-warnings

-This plugin adds ways to ignore Solidity warnings.
+This plugin adds ways to ignore Solidity warnings, and a way to turn remaining warnings into errors.

 Actual compilation errors will not be silenced by the plugin.